hanoimedina/cropsModel/README.md

 # cropsModel
 This is my second repository
-Script for estimating yields and profits of irrigated and non irrigated crops
+Here I provide a script for estimating yields and profits of irrigated and non irrigated crops